ekamperi/ekamperi.github.io/_posts/2020-11-1-principal-component-analysis-lagrange-multiplier.md

 <img style="width: 50%; height: 50%" src="{{ site.url }}/images/pca_variance_vs_angle.png" alt="Principal component analysis">
 </p>

 In the image above, we see that $$V$$ reaches a maximum when the vector aligns with the data's elongated axis.
 Then it is reduced until it reaches a minimum when the vector orientates vertically to the elongated axis.
-In total, two vectors maximize variance, and they are opposite to each other.
-But the sign of $$\mathbf{v}$$ doesn't really matter.
+In total, two vectors maximize variance, and they are opposite to each other, but the sign of $$\mathbf{v}$$ doesn't really matter.

 <p align="center">
 <img style="width: 50%; height: 50%" src="{{ site.url }}/images/pca_single_vec.png" alt="Principal component analysis">